lebenswurzel/solawi-bedarf/README.md

 Also make sure to have backups of your custom .env files, especially the SECRETs.

+For managing backup retention, a helper script can be found in `./dev/backup/cleanup_backups_script.sh`.

+You may set up a crontab rule to daily execute this script in the database container:

+`10 3 * * * /path/to/repo/dev/backup/database-clean-backups.bash`

 ### Updating

 This should be done during a time with low expected user activity.
 You may consider notifying the user about